NeuroTechX/ntx_slack_archive/general.md

  >interested in communicating with anyone using hypnosis with eeg data or anyone interested in learning my research from the two

+7/27/2017 11:36 PM

+ **bryan_j** :

+ >Hi there NeuroTechX community,

+>

+>
+I hope that you are well.

+>

+>
+I have a favour to ask  my friend Tyler is a PhD candidate at the University of Toronto who is working on batteries for wearables, sensors, and other hardware devices.
+He is in the process of building a company, and would like 15-20 minutes of your time to determine the exact needs of the end user and any potential real-world problems that are  and may be  experienced.

+>

+>
+This interaction could be a phone interview or a coffee in-person; whatever works best for you.
+If you are interested and would like to learn more, feel free to email Tyler at <mailto:tyler.brian.schon@gmail.com|tyler.brian.schon@gmail.com> to schedule a time to meet.

+>

+>
+Thanks!